aragon/osx-commons/README.md

 To be able to work on the contracts, make sure that you have created an `.env` file from the `.env.example` file and put in the API keys for

 - [Alchemy](https://www.alchemy.com) that we use as the web3 provider
-- [Alchemy Subgraphs](https://www.alchemy.com/subgraphs) that we use as the subgraph provider
 - the block explorer that you want to use depending on the networks that you want to deploy to

 You can also change the default hardhat private key (`PRIVATE_KEY="0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80"`).